simon-cutts/serverless-event-sourcing/README.md

 The application can be deployed in an AWS account using the [Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model).

+The example `KinesisStreamS3Processor` lambda client needs an S3 bucket created.
 The `template.yaml` file in the root folder contains the application definition.
-Update the bucket name in `template.yaml` file, replacing
+Once you've created the bucket, update the bucket name in `template.yaml` file, replacing
 ```
   EventBucket:
     Type: 'AWS::S3::Bucket'